 Shift In Daily Routine

 The holidays are an incredibly busy time of year.
 People get time off of work, travel to see their families, spend time preparing for the holidays, and often don’t adhere to their typical routines during the holiday season.
 However, this dramatic shift in daily routine can be stressful for those living in recovery.
-When you’re not maintaining your sleep schedule, attending meetings regularly, engaging in an exercise routine and working on your recovery program daily, your life can start to feel out of control and can easily lead to relapse.
+When you’re not maintaining your sleep schedule, attending meetings regularly, engaging in an exercise routine,e and working on your recovery program daily, your life can start to feel out of control and can easily lead to relapse.
 In recovery, maintaining a positive and healthy routine is critical for success.
 While there are many important events that take place during the holidays, make sure your recovery remains your top priority.

 Feelings Of Loneliness And Depression

 While family and friends play an important role in the lives of many, not everyone living in recovery has the support of their loved ones once they’re clean and sober.
 Not having loved ones to spend the holidays with can feel particularly painful and may make all the work you’ve put into your life in recovery feel worthless- but that’s not true.
 Rebuilding healthy relationships with family members after addiction takes time and patience.
-The hurt that you may have caused them during active addiction won’t go away just because it’s the holiday season, but you can start healing that pain by showing your family and friends how dedicated you are to your recovery. — The best thing you can do to avoid a relapse is understanding what might cause you to relapse in the first place.
+The hurt that you may have caused them during active addiction won’t go away just because it’s the holiday season, but you can start healing that pain by showing your family and friends how dedicated you are to your recovery. — The best thing you can do to avoid a relapse is to understand what might cause you to relapse in the first place.
 While you may identify with some of the stressors above, take some time to identify your personal triggers and create a plan to help you avoid or handle them without relapsing this holiday season.
 As the festive season passes by, don’t let the holidays take your sobriety with them.